MrLoh/thesis-davidson/manuscript.md

 >
 > In order to discover whether the object has any semantics, the interrogator must learn more about the connections between the output of the object and the world [...], through observing relevant causal interactions between the speaker, the world, and the speaker's audience. [...T]he interrogator [must be allowed] to watch the object interact with the world." [@Davidson:1990tt, p.
 83]

 The interpreter can only determine wether the computer means something by its words if he or she can tell what the computer means by them.
 Therefore "any evidence that thinking is going on will have to be evidence that particular thoughts are present" [-@Davidson:1990tt, p.
 80].
-While it is clear that thoughts have caused the computer's interaction, the test framework is not giving the interrogator a chance to determine how any thought has come to the computers knowledge, only that is hat.
+While it is clear that thoughts have caused the computer's interaction, the test framework is not giving the interrogator a chance to determine how any thought has come to the computers knowledge, only that it has.

 Davidson accredits this failure to the fact that "Turing wanted his test to draw ‘... a fairly sharp line between the physical and the intellectual capacities of man’ (p.
 434).
-There is no such line" [@Davidson:1990tt, p.
+[But t]here is no such line" [@Davidson:1990tt, p.
 84].
 Turing was wrong that the ‘body’ of the object does not matter.
-Even though the details in which the sense organs convey impressions may not matter, the existence of such organs can not be reduced to a purely textual communication.
+Even though the details in which the sense organs convey impressions may not matter, the existence of such organs can not be reduced to purely textual communication.
 Turing has a somewhat Cartesian[^descartes] approach to thought.
 He might not prescribe to an ontological mind-body dualism, but he tends to view thoughts as independent from sensory access to the world and only dependent on being able to communicate.
 Turing claims the “example of [the deaf blind] Helen Keller shows that education can take place provided that communication in both directions between teacher and pupil can take place” [@Turing:1950cm, p.
 456].
-He overlooks that Helen Keller for one had been able to see and hear for her first 19 months and, more importantly, only learned to communicate when her teacher, Anne Sullivan, correlated her signs to Helen's feeling of touch [@Wikipedia:2015hk].
-So this example might serve more to illustrate Davidson's holistic approach to epistemology than underline Turing's point that communication alone is essential for thought.
+He overlooks that Helen Keller for one had been able to see and hear for her first 19 months and, more importantly, only learned to communicate when her teacher correlated her signs to Helen's feeling of touch [@Wikipedia:2015hk].
+So this example might serve more to illustrate Davidson's holistic approach to epistemology rather than underline Turing's point that communication alone is essential for thought.

 The ability to interact with the world in any way and a history of such interactions and communications about those experiences with others, is essential for developing a semantics.
 You "don't understand a language if there are not numerous connections between your use of words and experiences" [@Davidson:1990tt, p.
 85].
 The interrogator needs to observe the computer's history of engagement with the world, to judge its intelligence.